- Private Internet Access offers SOCKS5 proxy support in addition to its traditional VPN features.

 The bottom line is that a bit of slowdown is natural in this case.
 If you’re nearing the point where the VPN becomes unusable, try disabling the proxy or choose another server.

 All in all, if you want to boost your privacy/security, PIA’s optional SOCKS5 proxy has got you covered.
+On its own, a SOCKS proxy is not better than VPN.

 Although setting it up is not exactly intuitive, following the steps in our guide should let you enable and start using PIA’s SOCKS5 in no time.